5 Inexpensive and Useful Products RVers Need to Own

 The ones I have always used are manufactured by Camco.
 This was the first company that produced them, but now there are others as well.
 Mine have held up beautifully for years, so I stick with this brand.

-However, no matter which brand you buy, one package of three is not quite enough, so buy two sets if you decide to purchase any.
+No matter which brand you buy, one package of three is not quite enough, so buy two sets to make sure your refrigerated food supply is well protected.

 While it’s possible to use short curtain rods for this job, they are not nearly as sturdy, bend easily and will rust over time.
 You won’t see these problems with Camco refrigerator bars.